 Classes Canceled: All classes suspended; offices open and following normal hours of operation.

-Delay: A delay in the opening of all classes AND a delay in the opening of all offices.
+Delay: A delay in the opening of all classes AND a delay in the opening of all offices at the main campus location.
+Employees work from home until required to report in office.